Father Richard Peers, Dean of Llandaff Cathedral, Church in Wales

 I hope and pray that this blog will contribute to the building up of the church and to communion as we face the missional problem of our time.

-A major reason for starting a new blog is to organise material better.
+A major reason for starting a new blog (my old blog Quodcumque is still available) is to organise material better.
 The subject list on the left should enable you to find things more easily.

 Jesus is the centre and heart of my life.
 I cannot imagine living without him.
 Knowing him makes things possible that would otherwise be impossible.
 I want everyone to know Jesus and to share this deep joy.